Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Experiments and Results

-This, which may look controversial, can be explained by the features employed by Gwak et al. (2018) \cite{Gwak:SVM_kNN_RF:2018} and the present study, where PSD and EOG features are used.
-On the contrary, Cui et al. (2021) \cite{Cui:Oz_survey:2021} used an entire EEG channel as feature and Chakladar et al. (2020) \cite{Chakladar:TD_SVM_RF:2020} combined PSD with time-domain features.
-Therefore, a common pattern is observed.
-If PSD is used, the model performance obtained is increased compared to not using it and, thus, algorithms such as RF tend to perform better or, at least, similar to SVM.
-This pattern is also found in studies like \cite{Gwak:SVM_kNN_RF:2018} with an accuracy of 81.40\% using RF and \cite{Chakladar:TD_SVM_RF:2020} with 83.33\% in SVM and 83.00\% in RF.
+Therefore, a common pattern is observed: if PSD is used, the model performance obtained is increased compared to not using it and, thus, algorithms such as RF tend to perform better or, at least, similar to SVM.
+This pattern is also found{observed} in studies like \addtxt{Gwak et al.} \cite{Gwak:SVM-kNN-RF:2018} with an accuracy of 81.40\% using RF and \addtxt{Chakladar et al.} \cite{Chakladar:TD-SVM-RF:2020} with 83.33\% in SVM and 83.00\% in RF.
 This may contribute to a clearer understanding of which features and algorithms should be taken into account when considering training a model for the prediction of drowsiness while driving.

+\addtxt{The relevance of PSD as a feature can be clearly explained by how the different EEG brainwaves change between cognitive states.
+In particular, beta and gamma waves are predominant in demanding cognitive states, such as problem-solving, focused attention, or information processing.
+In contrast, during drowsy states, theta and alpha are the most common waves.
+In particular, theta waves are related to relaxation, drowsiness, and early stages of sleep, while alpha activity is predominant when subjects are awake but relaxed \cite{Ramadan2021}.
+Focusing on the present work, Zheng et al. \cite{seed-vig-dataset} published detailed information regarding the SEED-VIG dataset, corroborating that the employed dataset predominates theta and alpha brain waves during drowsy states.
+This situation is also contrasted by the importance of the features of RF used in the present study, where theta, alpha, and gamma frequency bands were the most representative in all models studied.}

 Concerning scalable models, the 100 model performance is similar to the individual models, implying that having just one model for all users could be enough, compared to having one model per subject.
-Moreover, the 90-10 and 70-30 models reach an accuracy of $0.60\pm0.17$ and $0.46\pm0.15$ respectively.
+Moreover, the 90-10 and 70-30 models reach an accuracy of $0.60\pm0.17$ and $0.46\pm0.15$\addtxt{,} respectively.
 In both cases, the performance is greater than 33\%, which represents the accuracy of predicting the level of sleepiness randomly.
 Because of that, these results suggest that it could be possible to develop a scalable model which can predict drowsiness in subjects that are not involved in the experimentation and training phase of the model, although this may depend on the similarity of the subject's features distribution to those used during training.